Team Leader

 Definition

 A team leader is a working lead responsible for a small group (typically 4-8 operators) on a production line or in a work area.
 Team leaders are the first responders to problems—when an operator pulls an andon cord, the team leader responds.
 They ensure standard work is followed, provide training and coaching, handle minor abnormalities, and escalate issues they cannot resolve to group leaders.
 Team leaders typically spend 80% of their time doing production work alongside their team, with 20% dedicated to support activities.
 They are the foundation of lean daily management.
+See the team-leader response in action — andon pull, designed-vs-actual cycle time, fixed-position stop — in the interactive Toyota assembly guide.

 Examples